Where Ralph Sampsons Happen

 Oh yeah, Ralph Sampson happened.

-Game five, of course, was the infamous “my girlfriend could be up Jerry Sichting” game where the 7-4 Mr. Sampson thought he’d pick a fight with 6-1 Mr. Sichting.
+Game five, of course, was the infamous “my girlfriend could beat up Jerry Sichting” game where the 7-4 Mr. Sampson thought he’d pick a fight with 6-1 Mr. Sichting.
 The fight ignited the home crowd in Houston, and ignited the home team on the floor.
 The fight left the visiting Celtics listless, zombie-like condition.
 The Celts won game 6 in a blow-out.

 The point here is that clearly inferior teams can win playoff games.
 But they should not get lucky more than once.
 If they start winning multiple games by fortuity and happenstance, then what you have are two teams that are more evenly matched than not.